-All Ethernet frames are addressed to a destination.
+Each Ethernet frame has a source and destination MAC address, length identifier and CRC.
 A device on the network can identify frames that are sent to it by checking the destination MAC address against its own MAC address.
 There is a special address known as the broadcast address in which all devices on the network will receive the frame.